crazzfeng/sendcloud-docs/docs/Accounts and Settings/teammates/index.md

 metadata:
   robots: index
 ---
 The Teammate Management function allows the Account Owner or Administrators to invite team members to the account and assign them specific permissions.
 All teammates, while having their own separate login credentials and security settings, will share access to the account's data within the boundaries of their assigned permissions.

-## ​​Access ​​

 After logging in, click your profile picture in the top-right corner -> ​​Account​​ -> Click ​​Teammates​​.

-# Teammates​​

 ## Adding and Activating a Teammate​​

 Account Owners or Administrators can add new teammates by following these steps:

 1. **Navigate to Management Page**​​: On the ​​Teammates​​ page, click the ​​Add Teammate​​ button.
 2. **​​Fill in Information & Set Permissions**​​: In the pop-up window, provide the required information (e.g., name, email) and set appropriate permissions for the teammate (see Permission Levels).
 3. ​​**Send Invitation**​​: Upon confirmation, the system will automatically send an activation email to the teammate's email address.
 4. **​​Teammate Activation**​​: The invited teammate clicks the activation link in the email and follows the prompts to set their mobile number and password to activate their account.

 > **Notes**​​:
 >